-18 cf. Mt 9:36; Mc 6, 34; Lk 15:20 - "The feelings I feel ... take on new strength every day, because every day they are excited by what I hear from all sides, and by the requests addressed to me. by a crowd of venerable and holy pastors whose voice is, if I may express myself in this way, full of tears (...).
+19 cf. Mt 9:36; Mc 6, 34; Lk 15:20 - "The feelings I feel ... take on new strength every day, because every day they are excited by what I hear from all sides, and by the requests addressed to me. by a crowd of venerable and holy pastors whose voice is, if I may express myself in this way, full of tears (...).
 And I, priest, to whom their soul is entrusted, I who in the day of judgment will answer it before God, I beg you to form as soon as possible the establishment for so long desired, long awaited!
-If you delay a little, the wolf
+If you delay a little, the wolf will enter the sheepfold, and under the eyes of the pastor, will devour the flock.
+(JMLM, Sermons II, p.
+538-539)

 Unity of life.
 His or her spiritual life colours his or her whole existence, giving meaning to everything he/she lives and does, especially for the support of children and more disadvantaged youth.
-The charism leads him/her to see God in everything and to live the presence of the Lord in prayer and the mission, in family and at work, in the liturgy of the "temple" and in the "temple" of daily life.
+The charism leads him/her to see God in everything and to live the presence of the Lord in prayer and the mission, in family and at work, in the liturgy of the "temple" and in the "temple"20 of daily life.

 Guardian angel of the little ones.
 The Lay person nourishes himself/herself on a double presence: The presence of the Lord, whose face he/she contemplates, and renders it present to the children; and the presence to children and youth.
-Two presences that penetrate each other and are lived as a reflection of the same love.20
+Two presences that penetrate each other and are lived as a reflection of the same love.21